MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 #### Practical application

 A simple discussion of flow licensing without practical examples tends to over inflate flow licensing costs.
 In reality, flow license purchases should be based on specific environment needs as it will typically be a handful of premium accounts required to run the premium automated flows.

 Simply put, if 5000 people write to a SharePoint list and there is a SharePoint automated trigger that runs a premium flow license, only 1 premium license is required on that flow.

 #### The case for the Full/Premium License in Power Automate versus LogicApps

 One premium flow license per month packs a lot more value than running multiple LogicApps that do the same thing.
-Automated trigger check polling of SharePoint lists are free in Flow but costs a small amount in LogicApps per trigger check.
+Automated trigger check polling of SharePoint lists is free in Flow but costs a small amount in LogicApps per trigger check.

 There are other bigger reasons to get more premium flows.
 In the case AI Builder, for example, the bundle price may be appealing.
 When high numbers of flow runs are used API limits may be hit and the purchase of additional API capacity may be required.
-A best practice in a developer/test/production environment set is to use service accounts with premium licenses used but those flows.
+A best practice in a developer/test/production environment set is to use service accounts with premium licenses used by those flows.

 Another important situation is for per-user license pieces such as CDS outside of Dynamics 365.
 The Licensing Guide document mentions the concept of &#39;multiplexing&#39; which applies in the same manner as traditional licensing in SQL Server scenarios.
 So while technically 1 premium license could be used to write to CDS, it would be a multiplexing violation of the CDS license.
-Other products does not have this requirement.
+Other products do not have this requirement.

 In one more example, given that a citizen developer creates two Flows (Flow 1 and Flow 2) in an Office 365 E3 environment using a SharePoint form to trigger the first flow (Flow 1) and given that the flow uses the HTTP connector to trigger the second flow (Flow 2 e.g. Graph API REST call) where there are 10 users with permissions to run the form, **only the author** of the flow needs to have the premium\full license rather than a license for each of the 10 SharePoint form users.
-It this was an approval workflow where a step inlcuded approvals, the people approving would also not need licenses as the flow is considered a single instance through its completion and is, in effect, already paid for.
+If this was an approval workflow where a step included approvals, the people approving would also not need licenses as the flow is considered a single instance through its completion and is, in effect, already paid for.

 ### Additional considerations

 For the citizen developer, awareness of all aspects can make a big difference when creating and even justifying a solution in the same manner as for a regular developer or solutions architect.
 As the saying goes, &quot;Nothing is for free&quot; but deep understanding in this case can at least mitigate much of those costs or at least help put a definitive price tag on those benefits derived from the effort.
-It follows from this point and based on recent experience that one must keep up with changes in tis area on the same level as changes in capability and functionality within the Power Platform suite.
+It follows from this point and based on recent experience that one must keep up with changes in this area on the same level as changes in capability and functionality within the Power Platform suite.
 Tenant administrators get the benefit of notification through the message system in their administration application while others would benefit from setting up alerts or reminders to the Power Platform docs and blogs here and in the community.

 As a final note, recall early when it was noted that prices may vary from region to region as well as agreement to agreement.
 Variations notwithstanding, the final arbiter of the price will be Microsoft and with that comes the opportunity to confirm arrangements with them directly or through your IT&#39;s Microsoft contact or representative.
 When dealing with Microsoft do consider that the major change between the older licensing scheme and the current one is that the customer is rewarded for using the system more that those who create the odd Power App or flow very infrequently.
-It is the case of buying a car to only use it to bring the beloved pet to the Pet hospital once a quarter for their check up or to go to work every day – on the latter, there may be wear and tear on the vehicle but there is also very measurable and significant return on investment for the benefit it brings to the household salary.
+It is the case of buying a car to only use it to bring the beloved pet to the Pet hospital once a quarter for their checkup or to go to work every day – on the latter, there may be wear and tear on the vehicle but there is also very measurable and significant return on investment for the benefit it brings to the household salary.

 ## Credits
 Much of the information is based on various Ignite sessions as well as the key licensing document noted earlier.
 Additional contributions include John Lui for putting into context they key guidance details that should always accompany any formal discussion of this topic as well as Charles Lamanna (@clamanna) Microsoft CVP for his confirmation response to @singhgurd used in the second example.